rmk2/gravity/README.md

 time tracking events to the underlying server, which in turn saves them to a database.

 This repository also holds an example frontend for the application, which provides a curses-based interface to quickly input event data from the console.
-It also provides a rich set of command-line options to influence client, server, and database configuration/behaviour.
+It additionally provides a rich set of command-line options to influence client, server, and database configuration/behaviour.

 The name `gravity` stems from my personal frustration with the state of time tracking in my consulting job, where I regularly work on multiple projects (let alone multiple tickets) on a daily basis, and where I often have to switch